Angiogram (cardiac catheterisation)

 Complications of angiogram

 Serious complications from an angiogram are rare.
-Any complications that do occur tend to be mild and can be easily treated.
+Any complications tend to be mild and can be easily treated.
 You’re more likely to have complications if you already have other health conditions, such as diabetes or kidney problems.
 It will also depend on the exact procedure you’re having done.
-Complications of angiogram may include the following.

 - Haematoma.
 This is a build-up of blood under your skin.
 It usually goes away on its own.
-But sometimes it forms a pulsating lump called a pseudoaneurysm or ‘false aneurysm’.
-You may need to have treatment to get rid of it.
+But sometimes it forms a pulsating lump called a pseudoaneurysm (‘false aneurysm’).
+You may need treatment to get rid of it.

 - Allergic reaction to the dye.
-Allergic reactions may include a rash, red, itchy eyes, vomiting, breathing problems and changes to your heartbeat.
-Your doctor will have medicines available that can help with allergic reactions if this happens.
+Allergic reactions include a rash, red and itchy eyes, vomiting, breathing problems, and changes to your heartbeat.
+Your doctor will have medicines available to treat an allergic reaction if it happens.

 - Infection.
-Signs of infection include your wound becoming red, hot and swollen and leaking pus within a few days after your angiogram.
+Signs of infection include your wound becoming red, hot and swollen, and leaking pus within a few days of your angiogram.
 You may need a course of antibiotics.

 - Catheter-related complications.
 Very rarely, the tip of the catheter can dislodge a blood clot or fat deposit from the wall of a blood vessel.
 There’s a risk this could lead to a heart attack or stroke.
 It’s also possible for the catheter to tear an artery wall.
-You will need further treatment if this happens.
+You’ll need further treatment if this happens. .

-You may have some discomfort when you have the local anaesthetic injection.
-But this should numb the area, reducing painful sensations during the procedure.
-You can also have a sedative to help you relax if you need it.
+You may feel some discomfort when you have the local anaesthetic injection.
+But you won’t feel much pain during the procedure.
+You can have a sedative to help you relax if you need it.
 You may feel a bit sore after the angiogram.
-See our Preparation and Side-effects sections for more information.

 Angina